html5genart/html5genart.github.com/source/html5/generative-art/learning-cube/texture_cube.md

 You can use the mouse to drag and rotate the textured cube.

 <canvas id="canvas1" width="200" height="200"></canvas>

 Xmas Tree, designed by [vector.net]("http://vector.net")

-TODO gist (but need a full URL for the tree image!)

 {% include_code generative-art/learning-cube/texture_cube_03.js %}